 iv.
 Sole Source or Single Source up to $50,000; and

 v.
-Contract extensions up to $3,000,000, for Council approved agreements that have clearly defined options to extend (Section 20.2).
+Contract renewals up to $6,000,000, for Council approved agreements that have clearly defined options to extend (Section 20.2).

 c.
 Deputy City Managers or any employee exercising delegated authority approval are authorized to approve the following awards;